 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can happen at any moment and are a common issue for homeowners.
-They can be unpleasant, messy, and inconvenient, and require immediate attention.
-However, you don’t always have to call an plumber right away.
-In this blog we’ll walk you through some simple steps to get your toilet unclogged within a matter of minutes.
+Toilet blockages can occur at any moment and are a common household issue.
+They can be uncomfortable and messy, and require immediate attention.
+However, you do not always have to call a plumber right away.
+In this blog post, we will guide you through some simple steps to clear your toilet within a matter of minutes.

 Key Takeaways

-- Toilet blockages can be cured by using simple tools like a plunger baking soda
+- Toilet blockages can be solved with the use of simple tools like plungers, baking soda

 The Tools You’ll Need

-Before we start it is essential to be prepared with these tools at hand:
+Before we begin, it’s essential to have these tools handy:

 - Rubber Gloves